A hybrid minimizing movement and neural network approach to Willmore flow: Numerical experiments

 \section{Numerical experiments}

 As usual in nonlinear optimization, the chosen initialization when solving \autoref{eq:mcf_scheme_optimization_discrete} impacts the result.
 For example, Bretin \etal~\cite{BrDeMa22} successfully trained their network on a resolution of \(n=256\) with stencil width \(n_K=17\), \(\eps=2h\), and \(\tilde \tau=\eps^2\).
 They initialized the kernel as zero and the parameters \(\theta\) randomly sampled from a normal distribution.
 However, when refining $h$ while keeping \(\eps\) fixed, and thus consistently increasing \(n_K\), we observed a degradation of the approximation quality of \(V^{\theta,\NNkernel}_{\tilde \tau}[\cdot]\).
 We mitigated this by first training the network on a coarse resolution as proposed by Bretin \etal~and then progressively passing to finer resolutions.
 In each step, we initialize the kernel using a bilinear interpolation of the coarser one.
 For the nonlinearity \(F^\theta\), we kept the previous parameters as initialization.
-The resulting networks are displayed in \autoref{fig:LearnedNetwork}.
+The networks resulting from this training process are displayed in \autoref{fig:LearnedNetwork}.
+Using color coding, we show the discrete convolution kernels $K$.
+We observe an improved radial symmetry under the spatial refinement and an overall similarity to heat kernels, as it was also observed by Bretin \etal.
+This is consistent with the expected smoothing behavior of mean curvature flow.
+The learned scalar function \(F^\theta\) is plotted on the interval \([-1, 1]\), and it is rather stable across different refinement levels.